Ford Madox Ford: Literary life

 Ford wrote dozens of novels as well as essays, poetry, memoirs and literary criticism.
 He collaborated with Joseph Conrad on three novels, The Inheritors (1901), Romance (1903) and The Nature of a Crime (1924, although written much earlier).
 During the three to five years after this direct collaboration, Ford's best known achievement was The Fifth Queen trilogy (1906–1908), historical novels based on the life of Katharine Howard, which Conrad termed, at the time, "the swan song of historical romance."

 Ford's poem "Antwerp" (1915) was praised by T. S. Eliot as "the only good poem I have met with on the subject of the war".

-Ford's novel Ladies Whose Bright Eyes (1911, extensively revised in 1935) is a time travel novel, like Twain's classic A Connecticut Yankee in King Arthur's Court, only dramatising the difficulties, not the rewards, of such idealised situations.
+Ford's novel Ladies Whose Bright Eyes (1911, extensively revised in 1935) is a time travel novel like Twain's classic A Connecticut Yankee in King Arthur's Court, but emphasising the difficulties of recreating modern civilization and without the rewards of such a situation.

 When the Spanish Civil War broke out, Ford took the side of the left Republican faction, declaring: "I am unhesitatingly for the existing Spanish Government and against Franco's attempt—on every ground of feeling and reason ...
 Mr Franco wishes to establish a government resting on the arms of Moors, Germans, Italians.
 Its success must be contrary to world conscience."
 His opinion of Mussolini and Hitler was likewise negative, and he offered to sign a manifesto against Nazism.